FIFA WORLD CUP FAQs

 Frequently Asked Questions

-From June 8 through July 17, 2026, the following hearings will be held at the South Fulton Service Center (Stonewall Tell Road):
+- From June 8 through July 17, Magistrate Court Landlord/Tenant, Garnishment, and Small Claims hearings will be held at the South Fulton Service Center on Stonewall Tell Road.

-In addition, Small Claims Hearings will take place at the North Fulton Service Center (Roswell Road).
+- Small Claims hearings will also be conducted at the North Fulton Service Center on Roswell Road.